QianyueMa/plotly-challenge/README.md

 ## Dataset
 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.
 * [Belly Button Biodiversity Data](data/samples.json), with Hulcr and colleagues' (2012) [original research publication showcase](http://robdunnlab.com/projects/belly-button-biodiversity/) and the [results and data](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/).
-  * Project Publications: Hulcr J, Latimer AM, Henley JB, Rountree NR, Fierer N, et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
+  * `Project Publications`: Hulcr J, Latimer AM, Henley JB, Rountree NR, Fierer N, et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
 PLoS ONE 7(11): e47712. doi:10.1371/journal.pone.0047712
  ![preview](Images/bacteria_diversity.png)

 - - -